Ready to run background checks the modern way?

 As an individual, you can run a background check on yourself to learn what employers may see during the background check process.
 You can search public court records to find any listed criminal charges, which is helpful for planning to discuss or dispute any charges.

 You can also use a background check service rather than conduct the search on your own.
 If you run a background check on yourself using a CRA, like Checkr, you may get a much more comprehensive picture of your personal records.
-Checkr offers easy-to-order personal background checks online, delivering clear, detailed results in minutes.
+Checkr offers easy-to-order personal background checks online, delivering clear, detailed results that are often available the same day.

 Run a personal background check